You’re all set for your trip.

-At just $4, you get a lot for your money.
 The phrasebook has over 700 useful phrases covering common topics like shopping, transportation, dining, medicine and more.
 Each entry includes the English word/phrase, the Russian word/phrase and a phonetic pronunciation.

 For beginners, a pronunciation guide with an introduction to the Russian alphabet will help you hit the ground running.

 With Lonely Planet’s Russian phrasebook, you’ll never have to be lonely again.

 Given that this book is from the acclaimed travel guide series “Lonely Planet,” it should come as no surprise that this phrasebook is designed with travelers in mind.
 Topics include numbers, transportation, eating out, emergencies and other common themes.
 However, there are also some more specific categories, like “senior & disabled travelers,” “travel with children” and “vegetarian & special meals.”

 Each phrasebook entry includes the English phrase, the Russian equivalent, the literal translation and the phonetic pronunciation.

 The phrasebook includes a 3500 word dictionary, tips on culture and manners, a menu decoder and more.
 Grammar and pronunciation guides also help beginners get a hang of the language.
 Infographics provide some fun facts about the Russian language that you might want to memorize for trivia night.

 If you’re more interested in cool slang than useful travel phrases, “Dirty Russian” has you covered.